rlabuonora/r4ds-sports-site/content/about.md

 title: About
 ---

-This is the website for R for Data Science with Sports applications, by Rafael La Buonora.
+This is the website for R for Data Science with Sports Applications, by Rafael La Buonora.